9 Clouds Automotive Marketing Blog

 Where automotive meets digital marketing.

 When I was 14, my buddy Lance and I were catching perch through the ice on Lake Madison here in South Dakota.
 In terms of quantity, it was one of the most successful fishing trips I've ever experienced.
-In the course of just a few hours, we had so many bites that we couldn't keep bait on our lines.
+In the course of just a few hours, we had so many bites that we couldn't keep the bait on our lines.
 It was the only time in my life when I had worn myself out from fishing too hard.

 Our trip to Lake Madison was a blast, but there was one problem: Most of the fish were tiny.
-We spent most of our time reeling in, taking off our gloves in the freezing cold, releasing the tiny fish, re-baiting our hooks and re-casting our lines in hopes for something bigger.
+We spent most of our time reeling in, taking off our gloves in the freezing cold, releasing the tiny fish, re-baiting our hooks and re-casting our lines in hopes of something bigger.

-Don't get me wrong: I'm never going to complain about catching too many fish, but after running out of worms and getting significant amount of frostbite on our hands, Lance and I wondered if we should have tried a different approach.
+Don't get me wrong: I'm never going to complain about catching too many fish, but after running out of worms and getting a significant amount of frostbite on our hands, Lance and I wondered if we should have tried a different approach.

 Qualified leads are the big fish.
-They're fewer and further between, and require a different strategy to catch.
+They're fewer and further between and require a different strategy to catch.